Taking Steps Toward Financial Improvement

 Maximize your retirement contributions

-Why it’s crucial: Many workplaces offer to match 401(k) contributions.
+Why it’s crucial: Many workplaces offer to match your 401(k) contributions.
 These contributions aren’t taxed and they come off your paycheck, which is taxed, making participation an excellent decision.
 Your 401(k) withdrawals will be taxed in the future, but the compound interest your fund will accumulate until then will more than offset this cost.

 In 3 steps: